On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Control Synthesis for Unknown Dynamics

 where the goal is to minimize the cost associated to a specific trajectory $x_{i+1} = b^{\mathrm{ide}}_i + A^{\mathrm{ide}}_i u_i$ in the over-approximation~\eqref{eq:control-linearization}, idealistically considered as the unknown next state evolution.
 Specifically, we choose $x_{i+1}$ according to the middle point between a point $x_{i+1}^+ \in \mathcal{B}_i + \mathcal{A}^+_i u_i$ and a point $x_{i+1}^- \in \mathcal{B}_i + \mathcal{A}_i^- u_i$.
 More specifically, given weights $w^+, w^- \in [0,1]$, we pick $b^{\mathrm{ide}}_i$ and $A^{\mathrm{ide}}_i$ as follows

-\begin{remark} Another possible approximation of the one-step optimal control problem~\eqref{eq:one-step-optimal-control} is a pessimistic control problem where, in contrast to the optimistic control problem, the goal is to minimize the worst possible one-step cost value over all possible state $x_{i+1}$ in the over-approximation of the reachable set.
-However, the pessimistic control problem is not convex.
-Hence, we do not investigate its solutions. \end{remark}
+\begin{remark} Another possible approximation of the one-step optimal control problem~\eqref{eq:one-step-optimal-control} is a pessimistic control problem where, in contrast to the optimistic control problem, the goal is to minimize the worst possible one-step cost value over all possible state $x_{i+1}$ in the over-approximation of the reachable set. \myet{Such a pessimistic control problem can be formulated as a semidefinite program using tools from robust optimization.} \end{remark}

 \algdef{SE}[DOWHILE]{Do}{doWhile}{\algorithmicdo}[1]{\algorithmicwhile\ #1}

 Finally, we provide, in Theorem~\ref{thm:suboptimality-gap}, bounds on the suboptimality of the optimistic and idealistic control with respect to the optimal control when the cost function $c$ is quadratic.